Code-Institute-Submissions/davidcalikes-mypse.ie/docs/TESTING.md

 * Can open footer links -- Footer links open in a new tab.

+Below is the testing table for the 404 Error page.

 | User Status | Can Access Home Page (both links) | Can Access About Page | Can Access Login Page (if logged out)  | Can Access Logout Page (if logged in) | Can Access Registration Page (If Logged Out) | Can Access User List (if logged in | Can Open Footer Links (new tab) |
 |-------------|-----------------------------------|-----------------------|---------------------------------------|------------------------------------|----------------------------------------------|------------------------------------|---------------------------------|
 | Any         | yes/pass                          | yes/pass              | yes/pass                              | yes/pass                           | yes/pass                                     | Yes/Pass                           | yes/pass                        |